glamrock/contact/README.md

 griffin[@](@)opentechinstitute.org

 ###PGP keys
-My current key has a fingerprint of `0x03CF4A0AB3C79A63`, and is available in this repo.
+My current key has a fingerprint of `0x03CF4A0AB3C79A63`, and is available in this repo as `griffin.asc`.
+Public signatures welcome.

 Previous valid key fingerprint was `0xE331FD29AE792C97`.